Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 • Callback design using function pointers

-Understanding pointers lets you experience the true power and elegance of C. You may feel confused at first, but build your understanding step by step.
-I hope this article helps you on that journey.
+By understanding pointers, you will be able to experience the true fun and power of C language.
+You may feel confused at first, but let’s build your understanding steadily step by step.
+I hope this article serves as a helpful guide.